-NOMINATION OF HISTORIC BUILDING, STRUCTURE, SITE, OR OBJECT PHILADELPHIA REGISTER OF HISTORIC PLACES PHILADELPHIA HISTORICAL COMMISSION Submit all attached materials on paper and in electronic form (cd, email, flash drive) Electronic files must be Word or Word compatible 1.
-Address of Historic Resource (must comply with an Office of Property Assessment address) Street address: 8720 Germantown Avenue Postal code: 19118 2.
-NAME OF HISTORIC RESOURCE Historic Name: The Yellowstone Current/Common Name: 3.
-TYPE OF HISTORIC RESOURCE ☑ Building 4.
-PROPERTY INFORMATION Condition: □ excellent 5.
+1. Address of Historic Resource (must comply with an Office of Property Assessment address) Street address: 8720 Germantown Avenue Postal code: 19118 2.
+Name of Historic Resource Historic Name: The Yellowstone Current/Common Name: 3.
+TYPE OF HISTORIC RESOURCE ☑ Building ☐ Structure ☐ Site ☐ Object 4.
+PROPERTY INFORMATION Condition: 5.
 BOUNDARY DESCRIPTION Please attach a narrative description and site/plot plan of the resource's boundaries.
 6. DESCRIPTION Please attach a narrative description and photographs of the resource's physical appearance, site, setting, and surroundings.
 7. SIGNIFICANCE Please attach a narrative Statement of Significance citing the Criteria for Designation the resource satisfies.
 Period of Significance (from year to year): from 1887 to 1955 Date(s) of construction and/or alteration: 1887 Architect, engineer, and/or designer: Theophilus P. Chandler Builder, contractor, and/or artisan: John Hottenstein Original owner: Col. Samuel Goodman Other significant persons:

-CRITERIA FOR DESIGNATION: The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cultural characteristics of the City, Commonwealth or Nation or is associated with the life of a person significant in the past; or, (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation; or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specimen; or, (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose work has significantly influenced the historical, architectural, economic, social, or cultural development or the City, Commonwealth or Nation; or, (f) Contains elements of design, detail, materials or craftsmanship which represent a significant innovation; or, (g) Is part of or related to a square, park or other distinctive area which should be preserved according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, information important in pre-history or history; or (j) Exemplifies the cultural, political, economic, social or historical heritage of the community.
-8. MAJOR BIBLIOGRAPHICAL REFERENCES Please attach a bibliography.
-9. Nominator Organization_Chestnut Hill Conservancy Name with Title_Lori Salganicoff, Executive Director Email_lori@chconservancy.org Street Address 8708 Germantown Ave Telephone (215) 247-9329 City, State, and Postal Code Philadelphia, PA 19118 Nominator \Box is \checkmark is not the property owner.
-PHC USE ONLY Date of Receipt: March 1, 2022 ✓ Correct-Complete □ Incorrect-Incomplete Date April 7, 2022 Data of Nation Jacuarda, May 12, 2022 · Property Owner at Time of Notice: Name: Lawrence & Mary Williams Walsh Address: 8720 Germantown Ave City: Philadelphia State: PA Postal Code: 19118 Date(s) Reviewed by the Committee on Historic Designation: Date(s) Reviewed by the Historical Commission: Date of Final Action: Designated Rejected 12/7/18
+CRITERIA FOR DESIGNATION: The historic resource satisfies the following criteria for designation (check all that apply): (a) Has significant character, interest or value as part of the development, heritage or cultural characteristics of the City, Commonwealth or Nation or is associated with the life of a person significant in the past; or, (b) Is associated with an event of importance to the history of the City, Commonwealth or Nation; or, (c) Reflects the environment in an era characterized by a distinctive architectural style; or, (d) Embodies distinguishing characteristics of an architectural style or engineering specimen; or, (e) Is the work of a designer, architect, landscape architect or designer, or engineer whose work has significantly influenced the historical, architectural, economic, social, or cultural development o the City, Commonwealth or Nation; or, (f) Contains elements of design, detail, materials innovation; or, or craftsmanship which represent a significant (g) Is part of or related to a square, park or other distinctive area which should be preserved according to an historic, cultural or architectural motif; or, (h) Owing to its unique location or singular physical characteristic, represents an established and familiar visual feature of the neighborhood, community or City; or, (i) Has yielded, or may be likely to yield, informati (j) Exemplifies the cultural, political, economic, so on important in pre-history or history; or 8.
+MAJOR BIBLIOGRAPHICAL REFERENCES Please attach a bibliography.
+9. NOMINATOR Organization Chestnut Hill Conservancy {Date} February 2022 Name with Title Lori Salganicoff, Executive Director Email lori@chconservancy.org Street Address 8708 Germantown Ave Telephone (215) 247-9329 City, State, and Postal Code Philadelphia, PA 19118 Nominator ☐ is PHC Use Only Date of Receipt: March 1, 2022 A 11.7 0000 ✓ Correct-Complete ☐ Incorrect-Incomplete Date: April 7, 2022 Date of Notice Issuance: May 12, 2022 Property Owner at Time of Notice: Name: Lawrence & Mary Williams Walsh Address: 8720 Germantown Ave {Citv:} Philadelphia State: PA Postal Code: 19118 Date(s) Reviewed by the Committee on Historic Designa 2//=/222 Date(s) Reviewed by the Historical Commission: 7/8/2022 Date of Final Action: 7/8/2022; main house only, outbuildings to be considered non-contributing 12/7/18